 The Business Managers/Finance Officers carry out monthly reviews of actual performance against budget and produces a schedule explaining virements and variances.
 The virement schedule at Appendix H should be used for reporting and submitted to the CFO.
 The reasons behind these variances are investigated and documented; corrective action is taken as appropriate and recorded.
-The Headteacher and Chair of Governors review these reports monthly with the CFO and the Finance and Audit Committee reviews these reports at each meeting.
+The Headteacher and Chair of Governors review these reports regularly with the CEO and CFO and the Finance, Audit and Risk Committee reviews these reports at each meeting.